-The 2017 Asia Pacific Cities Summit (2017APCS) and Mayors’ Forum was held in Brisbane’s sister city Daejeon, Republic of Korea on 10-13 September 2017.
+The 11th Asia Pacific Cities Summit (2017APCS) and Mayors’ Forum was held in Brisbane’s sister city Daejeon, Republic of Korea on 10-13 September 2017.
 The leading theme for 2017APCS was Shaping the Future of the Asia Pacific.

 2400 delegates from 125 cities across the Asia Pacific region and beyond attended the Summit.
 Keynote speakers included Ms Cherie Blair, Founder of the Cherie Blair Foundation for Women, Mr Jared Cohen, President of Jigsaw and Dr Thomas Frey, Senior Futurist at the DaVinci Institute.

-To see the highlights of the 2017APCS and attendee testimonials, visit the 2019APCS website.
+To see the highlights of the 2017APCS and attendee testimonials, visit the APCS website.

-The 2015 Asia Pacific Cities Summit (2015APCS) and Mayors' Forum was held in Brisbane on 5-8 July 2015.
+The 10th Asia Pacific Cities Summit (2015APCS) and Mayors' Forum was held in Brisbane on 5-8 July 2015.
 The leading theme for 2015APCS was Business and Leadership in the Asia Pacific.

 1303 delegates from 135 cities across the Asia Pacific region and beyond attended the Summit, including 93 Mayors representing a global community of more than 134 million people.
 This presented a unique opportunity for businesses interested in establishing or expanding their footprint in the Asia Pacific region to engage with their international counterparts.

-For all enquiries relating to the 2019APCS and Mayors’ Forum, please contact the APCS Secretariat in Brisbane:
+For all enquiries relating to the 2021APCS in Denpasar and APCS in general, please contact the APCS Secretariat in Brisbane:

-- email the APCS and Mayors' Forum Secretariat
+- email the APCS Secretariat

 - phone Council on 133 BNE (133 263) (local) or +61 7 3403 8888 (international).

-Alternatively, you can visit the 2019APCS website.
+Alternatively, you can visit the APCS website.